top of page

 Forgiveness isn’t a one-time act—it’s a practice.
 But every time you choose to release guilt, you are closer to freedom.

-3) Take One Brave Step Toward Hope
+3) Last- Take 1 Brave Step Toward HOPE

 With you,